GatienBouyer/fastgedcom/README.md

 ```

-Simple to write!
-Free to chose the fields, the data, and the formatting.
+Easy to write!
+Free choice of fields, data, and formatting.
 ```python
 from fastgedcom.helpers import format_date